woleet/woleet-openapi-js-client/docs/SignatureRequestApi.md

 let apiInstance = new WoleetApi.SignatureRequestApi();
 let requestId = "requestId_example"; // String | Identifier of the signature request.
-let signeeEmails = ["null"]; // [String] | The list of emails of the authorized signers who will receive the reminder email. apiInstance.sendSignatureRequestReminder(requestId, signeeEmails, (error, data, response) => {
+let requestBody = ["null"]; // [String] | The list of emails of the authorized signers who will receive the reminder email. apiInstance.sendSignatureRequestReminder(requestId, requestBody, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {